-Nationwide is an enormous company with several very large subsidiaries, but many of those subsidiaries are not well known or recognized as a part of Nationwide.
+Nationwide is an enormous company with several very large subsidiaries, however, many of those subsidiaries are not well known or recognized as a part of Nationwide.
 It’s unclear just how such a shift would take place, or if Allied will retain its own name in any form, but it would certainly change how marketing by Nationwide impacts Allied.

 Although they are behind the times when it comes to quoting, Allied is on top of things in the area of claims.
 They offer multiple ways to submit a claim, including the most cutting edge options in the industry.
 Allied policyholders can submit claims by: